 Weekly Neuroscience Newsletter

-The Institute sends a weekly newsletter called “Synapse” that goes out every Friday afternoon and highlights events, publications, announcements, and news from the community.
-If you have news or events you would like to promote, please let us know anytime, and we can include them in the newsletter (which is sent to the Synapse listserv of 1,000+ subscribers).
-We will add you to the listserv as well, so that you will receive our announcements.
+The Institute sends a weekly newsletter called “Synapse” every Friday afternoon.
+It highlights events, publications, announcements, and news from across our community.
+If you have news or events you would like to promote, please contact us, and we will include them in the newsletter (which is sent to the Synapse listserv of 1,000+ subscribers).
+You can sign up for the listserv here.

 INDIVIDUAL NEUROSCIENCE LISTSERVS

-We also have four separate listservs for undergraduate students, graduate students, postdocs/staff scientists, and neuroscience faculty.
-If you would like to advertise anything relevant to these specific groups (e.g., events, grant opportunities, job openings, etc.), please let us know, and we can share it with them.
+We also manage four separate listservs for undergraduate students, graduate students, postdocs/staff scientists, and neuroscience faculty.
+If you would like to reach these specific groups (e.g., events, grant opportunities, job openings, etc.), please let us know, and we will distribute it to the appropriate list(s).

 NEUROSCIENCE POSTDOCS DATABASE

 We maintain a postdoc database and a webpage listing all neuroscience postdocs and staff scientists.
-We update this database annually to ensure we have their contact information and that they are included on our mailing list to receive announcements and news about events and seminars.
-Please let us know whenever a new postdoc joins your lab, or you can also use this form to submit their info, and we will add them to the database and listserv.
+We update this database annually to keep contact information current and ensure everyone is included on our mailing list for event and seminar announcements.
+Please let us know whenever a new postdoc joins your lab, or use this form to submit their information, and we will add them to the database and listserv.

 COMMUNITY EVENTS